 What if Physiotherapy Doesn’t Help Your Headache?

-Since there are over 300 sources of a headache, and neck headache is responsible for about 20% of headaches, your trouble may stem from a problem that neck headache treatment is not able to help relieve.
+Since there are over 300 sources of a headache, and neck headache is responsible for about 20% of headaches, your trouble may stem from a problem that neck headache treatment cannot help relieve.

 You may also be suffering from a mixed or a multi-source headache.
 In these instances, your neck headache may resolve, but another source of your head pain could linger.